NordicESMhub/GEO4962/_episodes/04-analyse-simple_case.md

 <pre>export PATH=/projects/NS1000K/panoply/4.4.3/:$PATH
 </pre>

-*Note: the modules cdo and ncl are already loaded by default.*
+*Notes: this is to allow you to use panoply (without installing it), also the modules cdo and ncl are already loaded by default.*

 #### Selection of variables of interest and visualization